HaoEnHsu/semantic-plausibility/README.md

 > :warning: **IMPORTANT: Please adjust the file paths/file names in the `BERT.py (Lines 10-13)`, `kmeans.py (Lines 28-31)` and `RandomForest.py (Lines 115-118)` files to the appropriate paths/names on your local machine before running the program.`KNN`: follow the multistring instructions in knn.py to get the results for a desired model**

-###Unix/macOS:
+Unix/macOS:

 Setting up the virtual environment:

 ⁠Go to the local directory of your choice in Terminal

-Clone our repository by running 'git clone https://github.com/HaoEnHsu/semantic-plausibility'
+Clone our repository by running `git clone https://github.com/HaoEnHsu/semantic-plausibility`

-Go to the folder with downloaded files, it will be called ‘semantic-plausibility’ ('cd semantic-plausibility' for Mac, and 'cd .\semantic-plausibility' for Windows)
+Go to the folder with downloaded files, it will be called ‘semantic-plausibility’ (`cd semantic-plausibility`)

 ⁠Run the following commands:

-python3 -m venv msp
+`python3 -m venv msp`

-source msp/bin/activate
+`source msp/bin/activate`

 `pip install -r requirements.txt`

-###For Windows:
+For Windows:

 Clone the Repository